bluejay9676/bluejay9676.github.io/_posts/2020-07-05-how-to-drive-a-project.md

 - Find a bottleneck or a challenge the team's facing.
 Will our current solution handle 100x the current traffic?
 Do we own a part of a code that is crucial to our product's performance and reliability?
 Most importantly, can we provide more efficient/scalable/secure product to replace the current one?

-## Modeling and Defining a problem
+## Modeling and defining a problem
 - Why are we doing what we are doing right now?
 - What are the costs to fix this?
-- What are the possible solutions and what are possible wins or loses for each?
+- What are the possible solutions and what are possible wins or loses for each one?
 - Can we microservice-fy / productify the solution to be leveraged by a different product if possible?
 - What metrics do we need to define to track product's
     - Reliability